2025 Solar Incentives Guide for Hendersonville, NC - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.
+When you think about solar incentives, you probably think of federal incentives first.
+A federal incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a given percentage of the cost of your solar system.

-The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
-The solar system must have been installed on a property you own after January 1, 2006, for you to be eligible for the credit.
-The ITC originally paid out 30% of all installation costs (panels, equipment, labor and accessories), although this amount has fluctuated slightly over the years between 26-30%.
+The ITC applies to a solar system installed on your primary or secondary residence in the United States.
+The solar system must have been installed after January 1, 2006, on a property you own for you to be eligible for the credit.
+Initially, the ITC applied to 30% of all system installation costs (panels, equipment, labor and accessories), although the total amount has fluctuated slightly over the years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the claim amount.

-To better understand how the ITC could apply to you, call your local Hendersonville solar panel installation expert and request more information.
+To more fully understand how the ITC could apply to your situation, contact your local Hendersonville solar panel installation expert and ask for more information.

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit applies to you, talk to your local Hendersonville solar installation company.
+Your local Hendersonville solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives